Sweden selects Rolls-Royce SMR for its Nuclear Future

 Drawing on more than half a century of Rolls-Royce engineering heritage, this technology has been developed by a team with an unrivalled track record in nuclear design, regulatory engagement, manufacturing and assembly.

-Each Rolls-Royce SMR power station will produce enough stable, affordable and emission-free energy to power a million homes for at least 60 years – more than any other SMR.
+Each Rolls-Royce SMR power station will produce enough stable, affordable and low carbon energy to power a million homes for at least 60 years – more than any other SMR.

 Energy security and net zero are key priorities for countries across the world, there is a global upsurge in demand for nuclear power with a host of nations – including the US, Canada, France, Japan and Sweden – pledging to triple nuclear capacity by 2050.